daver234/Recipe-Finder/README.md

 * Consider dropping RecipeDetail and update Recipe for ingredients
 * Testing on iOS 9 and iOS 10
 * CoreData testing on iOS 9
+* More testing on offline , recipe detail loading and scrolling
 * Fetch more recipe pages for iOS 9.
 Now only iOS 10 and above
 * Separate the CoreData stack from the AppDelegate
 * Test and adjust for iPad, landscape and different screen sizes.
 Development was done primarily on a iPhone 7 Plus device and simulator and a iPhone 6 device.
 All other variants need testing.